freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 __1.__ Matchings centres and seam lines align the ear flap with the right side of one of the panels that is not part of the centre crown seam.
 Making sure the faced side is placed against the crown (if faced).
 __2.__ Sew ear flap to the crown along seam lines.
 __3.__ Repeat steps 1 and 2 for the remaining ear flap on the opposite side of the crown.
-__4.__ Align centre front of brim with the right side of the centre crown seam making sure the bill insert is on the bottom.
+__4.__ Align centre front of bill with the right side of the centre crown seam making sure the bill insert is on the bottom.
-__5.__ Hand-***Baste*** the brim to the crown matching the brim basting lines to the crown seam lines.
+__5.__ Hand-***Baste*** the bill to the crown matching the bill basting lines to the crown seam lines.
 It easier to ***Baste*** the centre down first and then work from the centre out.
-__6.__ Sew the brim to the crown along seam lines.
-You may find it easier to permanently hand-sew the brim on rather than using a machine.
+__6.__ Sew the bill to the crown along seam lines.
+You may find it easier to permanently hand-sew the bill on rather than using a machine.
-__7.__ Repeat steps 4 to 6 for the remaining brim on the opposite side of the centre crown seam.
+__7.__ Repeat steps 4 to 6 for the remaining bill on the opposite side of the centre crown seam.
 __8.__ Remove all pad and basting stitches.
 __9.__ Press the seam allowances inwards, making sure the stitching is not visible on the outside.
 __10.__ (Optional) Loosely ***Whipstitch*** the seams to the inside of the crown making sure the stitching does not show on the outside.